 So, how do the sweets work?

 Why do we crave sweets?
 While the human body is getting energy from a complex combination of fats and sugars, our brain wants glucose only.
 Glucose is the fuel for the whole body.
 All the carbs that enter with the food sooner or later turn into glucose.
-Then, glucose comes to our blood and gets transported all over our body and straight to the brain.
-Since our brains work 24/7, there is no possibility to keep long-term glucose storage as all the energy that has gotten into our blood is usually consumed by the next time we eat, and if it is not, we gain weight.
-Glucose that has already reached the brain but not consumed immediately forms glycogen storage that may be used for emergency use, for example, until the next time we have our meal.
+Then, glucose comes into our blood and gets transported all over our body and straight to the brain.
+Since our brains work 24/7, there is no possibility of keeping long-term glucose storage as all the energy that has gotten into our blood is usually consumed by the next time we eat, and if it is not, we gain weight.
+Glucose that has already reached the brain but is not consumed immediately forms glycogen storage that may be used for emergency use, for example, until the next time we have our meal.